View courses in

 SAR HS 384: Medical Nutrition Therapy I

-Undergraduate Prerequisites: SAR HS 281; Limited to nutrition majors or with consent of the instructor.
+Undergraduate Prerequisites: SAR HS 281; Limited to nutrition majors in the Dietetics Track.
+Cannot be taken for credit with SAR HS397.

 This course covers the pathophysiology of disease as it relates to nutrition care, and the Medical Nutrition Therapy appropriate for the care and management of that disease.
 Nutrition screening, nutrition assessment and nutrition care plan formulation will be discussed for the person with cardiovascular disease, hypertension, diabetes, obesity and other medical conditions.
 Documentation and monitoring/evaluation of the nutrition care plan will be discussed as well as the translation of care to the patient's menu and therapeutic diet plan.
 4 credits, 1st semester